-Associate of Arts (AA) Degree BUSINESS ADMINISTRATION (Transfer)
+BUSINESS ADMINISTRATION (Transfer)

-This transfer degree is a university-parallel programme equivalent to the first two years of a bachelor degree programme.
-This programme prepares students for majors in such areas as accounting, finance, management, marketing, human resources, economics, entrepreneurship, E-Business, small business management, and other business-related fields.
-Experiential learning opportunities are incorporated into the programme through the many courses offered.
-Students completing this programme will be able to write business and marketing documents, conduct interviews with business persons, make class presentations, analyse basic economic situations, and solve problems using computer-based programmes.
+This transfer programme prepares students with foundation courses for upper level baccalaureate business programmes at other colleges and universities.
+The programme prepares students for majors in such areas as accounting, finance, management, marketing, human resources, economics, entrepreneurship, E-Business, small business management, and other business-related fields.
+Experiential learning opportunities are incorporated into the programme.
+Students completing this programme will be able to write business and marketing documents, conduct various interviews, make presentations, analyse basic economic situations, and solve problems using computer-based programmes.

-Transfer Opportunities: Students are not advised to use this programme as a qualification for entry-level jobs in the workplace.
-This programme is also the first step toward earning a bachelor's degree and pursuing management-level positions.
+Transfer Opportunities: This programme is designed as the first step toward earning a bachelor's degree.
+Students are not advised to use this programme as a qualification for entry-level jobs in the workplace.

-Notes: a) Students are encouraged to take the MAT 112 course which prepares them for other business related mathematics courses in schools abroad. b) An articulation agreement is in effect with New England Institute of Technology in the USA.
+Notes: a) Students are encouraged to take the MAT112 course which prepares them for other business-related mathematics courses. b) An articulation agreement is in effect with New England Institute of Technology in the USA.